-The following text serves as the official discussion policy for users of BSPR’s social networking tools.
-All participants in BSPR social networking features, story/blog commenting, and other forums are required to follow these rules.
+The following text serves as the official discussion policy for users of Boise State Public Radio's social networking tools.
+All participants in our social networking features, story/blog commenting, and other forums are required to follow these rules.

 Boise State Public Radio takes this role seriously.
-Through the station’s website, Twitter, Facebook, Storify and more, BSPR encourages you to engage online with us and share your questions, comments and ideas.
+Through the station’s website, Twitter, Facebook, Tumblr and more, we encourage you to engage online with us and share your questions, comments and ideas.

 Every website, though, has its own rules.
-These are our rules to participate in Boise State Public Radio social networking features, including discussions and comments, Twitter and Facebook.
+These are our rules to participate in Boise State Public Radio social networking features, including discussions and comments.
 Don't be surprised if we block your comments if you break them.

 If you can't be polite, don't say it.
 We don't want to stifle discussion of controversial issues.
 We're not always going to agree with each other but please be respectful.
 Focus your remarks on positions, not personalities.
 No personal attacks, name calling, libel, defamation, comments about someone's mother, hate speech, comparisons to notorious dictators - you get the idea.
 Under no circumstances should you post anything that could be taken as threatening, harassing, bullying, obscene, pornographic, sexist or racist.